SwarnaPatra/DAA-Algorithm-in-C/README.md

 This repository is for **educational purposes**.
 Feel free to use the code for learning. you are free to use, modify, and study the code for learning and academic projects.
-No commercial use is permitted without the author's permission.